 Probiotics, or Beneficial Bacteria, are the highly complex, single-celled microorganisms found in the body and are considered good for the body due to their beneficial qualities.
-Beneficial bacteria are the good germs that often help keep us alive and help our bodies fend off bad germs.
+Beneficial bacteria are good germs that often help keep us alive and help our bodies fend off harmful germs.
 Essentially, and regarding supplementation, probiotics are live bacteria and yeasts that create a beneficial response to your health when introduced into the body via supplementation, especially in your digestive system.

-For this conversation, it is important to understand that bacteria are among the earliest forms of life on planet earth.
+For this conversation, it is important to understand that bacteria are among the earliest life forms on planet earth.
 They are capable of adaptation, evolution, and self-defense.
 Bacteria can be found almost anywhere; in the dirt, in the air, in the water, and in and on plants and animals.
 The human mouth alone is home to more than 500 species of bacteria.
 According to Harvard Medical School, an estimated 100 trillion microorganisms representing more than 500 different species inhabit every normal, healthy bowel (Harvard Publications, 2015).

 Probiotics are said to promote health by:

 - Producing substances in the gut, such as lactic acid, that help to slow the growth of disease-causing bacteria.